The parish church of S. Maria a Trevi is the "official" subject

 Ocean by Pietro Bracci

 Pietro Bracci was the most skilled sculptor of his time, but he did not have the charisma of Michelangelo or Bernini.
 He generally worked on statues for funerary monuments which were designed by someone else (see his Monument to Cardinal Renato Imperiali).
 Ocean stands on a precarious balance as if he were dancing a minuet.
-His torso shows the familiarity Bracci had with ancient sculptures, but the head lacks energy.
+His torso shows the familiarity Bracci had with ancient sculptures (which he often restored), but the head lacks energy.

 The four statues at the top of the fountain were completed by 1735.